cuong-tran/tachiyomiJ2K/.github/ISSUE_TEMPLATE.md

 I acknowledge that:

-- If this is a bug or a feature, I will not use this blank issue and instead use one of the options on the previous page
+- If this is a bug or a feature, I will not use this issue template and instead use one of the options on the previous page
+- I have tried the troubleshooting guide: https://tachiyomi.org/help/guides/troubleshooting-problems/
 - I have updated to the latest version of the app (latest J2K is v1.5.0)
 - I will not repeat an issue already requested
 - If this is an request for an extension/source, that I should be opening an issue in https://github.com/tachiyomiorg/tachiyomi-extensions